AlexeyMish7/Scrum-and-Get-it/server/README_AI_ORCHESTRATOR.md

 Next recommended steps

-1. Extend endpoints for cover letters and company research using the same orchestrator pattern and prompt builders.
+1. Extend endpoints for company research and matching using the same orchestrator pattern and prompt builders.
-2. Add unit/integration tests with `FAKE_AI=true` to validate end-to-end flow and DB insertion.
+2. Add unit/integration tests with `FAKE_AI=true` to validate generation + job_materials flows and DB insertion.
 3. Add CI lint/typecheck and minimal test runs for the `server/` package.